 Whether the raw materials of your far-upstream supply chain are relatively rare (lithium, palladium, gold, etc.) or are relatively common (quartzite, copper, steel, etc.), raw material providers have only recently returned to pre-pandemic levels of output and are struggling to meet the increased demands of 2022.
 While some raw materials are starting to return to pre-pandemic production levels, others are not.

 About half of the world’s semiconductor-grade neon is produced by two firms in Ukraine.
 Faced with increasing civilian deaths and infrastructure damage caused by Russian shelling of Ukrainian cities, both Ukrainian firms have ceased operations.
 Were the Russian violence to end soon, it is doubtful production would return to pre-invasion levels any time soon.
 Faced with uncertain computer hardware supplies in 2022, many small- and medium-sized businesses are bypassing some challenges in supply chain management with regard to their web hosting by turning from a CapEx-funded on-premises infrastructure to hosted infrastructure.

 5. Chip Shortage

 Related to (and stemming from) the issues with raw materials, we are facing a global chip shortage.
 From automotive to MedTech, every sector is feeling the pains of the current silicon chip shortage.
-With demand for chips expected to double within the next five years, the shortage is expected to persist through 2022 and will affect PC and server infrastructure for some time to come.
+With demand for chips expected to double within the next five years, the shortage is expected to persist and will affect PC and server infrastructure for some time to come.
 For eCommerce, turning to cloud computing can be a great way to reduce costs by only paying for server resources as they're used.